Digimon World: Plot

 The game revolves around a young boy (the player can name the protagonist in the beginning of the game), the protagonist, who is drawn into the Digital World through his V-Pet device.
 Jijimon greets and asks him a few questions, the answers to which determine whether he begins with an Agumon or Gabumon.
-His goal is to travel around File Island, locating all of the resident Digimon of File City who have turned feral and bring them back, raising Digimon partners in the Throughout the game, the protagonist learns that once humans have visited the Digital World in hopes to seize control and enslave the Digimon inside.
+His goal is to travel around File Island, locating all of the resident Digimon of File City who have turned feral and bring them back, raising Digimon partners in the process.
+Throughout the game, the protagonist learns that once humans have visited the Digital World in hopes to seize control and enslave the Digimon inside.
 According to one encounter with Andromon, it is mentioned that time moves very slow for humans (which explains why the protagonist doesn't need to eat or sleep) also explains that Humans and Digimon were in a war that banished the humans but believed to have found a place to hide.
 (Possibly Mount Infinity).He must train his Digimon and battle his way through all of Digimon World until the once sparsely populated city is flourishing with different Digimon from all of Digimon World.
 He must eventually go to Infinity Mountain (the final location) to confront the antagonist, Analogman, and the mega Machinedramon, and save the Digital World from destruction.